 BIO 381 HISTOLOGY is a study of tissues present in the human body.
 Basic tissue types are analyzed and special emphasis is placed on how these tissues interact as components of organs.
+Prerequisite: A year of Anatomy and Physiology.
 3 credits.

 BIO 385 COMPARATIVE ANATOMY is a study of comparative vertebrate morphology, focusing on the relationships between form, function and the biological role of body structures.
 Organization of the vertebrates will be discussed within a phylogenetic framework.
 The course will include dissection of representative vertebrate species.
-Prerequisites: BIO 272 & 273 or BIO 240.
+Prerequisites: BIO 272 or BIO 240.
 3 credits.